Table tennis: Singapore women's team coach Chen Zhibin to leave

 Chen took over the reins from interim coach Liu Jiayi after he was appointed head coach for Singapore's women's team in February 2016.

-The women’s team had requested for Chen's appointment, following a spat between Yu Mengyu with former head coach Jing Junhong.
+The women’s team had requested for Chen's appointment, following a spat between Yu Mengyu and former head coach Jing Junhong.

 Chen oversaw the team's failure to defend their Olympic bronze medal in Rio de Janeiro in August 2016, where the quartet of Feng Tianwei, Yu Mengyu, Zhou Yihan and Yu Mengyu lost to Japan 3-1 in the bronze medal playoff.